nhenscheid/nhenscheid.github.io/_research/precision_cancer.md

 {:toc}
 ### Predictive Tasks

 What patient-specific information is actually gained through noisy emission imaging, and how can this information be used in predictive models?
 How reliable are predictions made with this data?
 How practical is personalized, predictive medicine?

+Before we answer any of these questions

 ---